lokicue/Markdown/README.md

 ##  C.	Architecture and Frameworks
 Based on the initial research, we decided to follow our practice to use Model-View-Controller (MVC) architecture, with Model-View-Model-View (MVVM) in the front-end.
 The frameworks we used in this project are:
-•	Front-End/Presentation Layer: HTML5/JS/Bootstrap.
-This is a very widely-used framework that is consistent with the US Style Guide.
+*	*Front-End/Presentation Layer: HTML5/JS/Bootstrap.* This is a very widely-used framework that is consistent with the US Style Guide.
 Bootstrap offers many advantages, such as responsiveness, customization support, consistency, and speed of development.
-•	Front-End/Service Layer: AngularJS.
-This framework offers very strong support for MVMV, and it integrates very well with the Bootstrap framework.
+*	*Front-End/Service Layer: AngularJS.* This framework offers very strong support for MVMV, and it integrates very well with the Bootstrap framework.
 AngularJS is very widely used and offers many advantages, such as providing structure for JavaScript, templating support, and modular development.

 ##  D.	Unit Testing
- We used Jasmine to write unit tests for Angular-based Applications with Bootstrap blocks.
+ We used Jasmine [Link] to write unit tests for Angular-based Applications with Bootstrap blocks.
 Our unit tests can be found in <LINK RMF Linked Files | Test Cases | Test_Cases.xlxs>.
 The screenshot below shows Unit Test Runner results (failure).
 IMAGE

 ##  E.	Deployment
-Continuous Integration (CI) for Live Demo Site
+### Continuous Integration (CI) for Live Demo Site
 MS Azure provides simple CI that can deploy a project from GitHub to Azure App Service.
 For facilitate quick builds, we used this capability in Sprints 1 and 2, and then switched to TeamCity, a comprehensive integration build platform that we configured for this prototype, for Sprint 3.
 The configuration includes plug-ins for the Unit Test Framework used.

 The screenshot below shows the CI process with log details.
 IMAGE

 ##  F.	Installation Instructions
-Installing the 'Web Server for Chrome' Chrome Extension
+**Installing the 'Web Server for Chrome' Chrome Extension**
 1. Open Google Chrome and Navigate to https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb.

 2. Select '+ Add to Chrome' and select the 'Add app' button from the pop-up.